-At July 31, 2021, the Company has no financial assets that are past due or impaired due to credit risk defaults.
-The Company's receivables consist mainly of mineral property recoveries due from partners and GST receivable due from the Federal Government of Canada.
+At July 31, 2022, the Company has no financial assets that are past due or impaired due to credit risk defaults.
+The Company's receivables consist mainly of GST receivable due from the Federal Government of Canada.
 The Company is subject to the risk that its partners will default on amounts owing for their portion of exploration expenditures.
-To date, the Company has collected all of its related party receivables.